Cat Vaccine Prices & Descriptions

 ♦ Kittens & Cats older than 16 weeks old: An initial series of 2 FVRCP vaccinations administered approximately 4 weeks apart is recommended.
 (2 to 6 weeks apart is acceptable).

-♦ Cats should receive their first vaccine booster 12 months after the completion of the initial series.
+♦ Cats should receive their first FVRCP vaccine booster 12 months after the completion of the initial series.
 Thereafter, boosters are recommended every 36 months.

-FELV Feline Leukemia Virus (Killed Virus) $35
+FeLV Feline Leukemia Virus (Killed Virus) $36

-♦ Kittens and Cats 8 weeks and older: An initial series of 2 FELV vaccinations administered approximately 4 weeks apart is recommended.
+♦ Kittens and Cats 8 weeks and older: An initial series of 2 FeLV vaccinations administered approximately 4 weeks apart is recommended.
 (2 to 6 weeks apart is acceptable, depending on the age of the cat).

 Your cat’s age, health, vaccination history, environment and exposure risks are factors in determining a proper vaccination schedule for your cat.
 It may be necessary to vaccinate more frequently or less frequently than as recommended above.
 Please consult with your regular veterinarian or our veterinarian if you have any questions or concerns.